MarielleSP/Churn-DecisionTree/index.md

 The customers that left (red dots) are primarily in the Month-to-Month plot, especially at low months of tenure and/or high monthly charges.
 This visualization supports the decision tree modelling.
 The visualization also shows a number of red dots for customers on a one-year contract with high monthly charges.

+Additional models built with a random forest and a neural network were investigated; they provided similar accuracy to the 3-level decision tree.
+The similarity in accuracy is probably due to the extensive pruning of features without univariate correlation to churn before fitting the models.

 An interesting extension of this project would be to test how different types of intervention may reduce customer churn.

 For more details, check out the [Full Report and Jupyter notebook](https://github.com/MarielleSP/Churn-DecisionTree/blob/main/Churn-DecisionTree.ipynb).